How to convert your petcocks from vacuum-operated to manual (with Off / Reserve / On functions. See below for Later Type Taps Conversion

 Cut the bolt to length and clean up the end of the thread.
 Make sure once fitted that it doesn’t protrude from the centre hole.

-Make a plate to fit the back by copying the sizes from the fibre spacer plate only drilling the 4 securing holes, and also make a gasket for it the same shape from a sheet of rubber.
-(Gasket paper would do, but wouldn't last as long in my opinion) Fit the plate.
+Make a plate to fit the back by copying the sizes from the fibre spacer plate only drilling the 4 securing holes, and also make a gasket for it the same shape from a sheet of fuel-resistant gasket paper (the rubberised type is ideal).
+Fit the plate.

 Take the tap handle and drill/mill the surface to look like the photo at the top.
 I used a drill with a 7mm bit.